mahseema/awesome-ai-tools/README.md

 ## Other

+- [Taranify](https://www.taranify.com) - Using AI, Taranify finds you Spotify playlists, Netflix shows, Books & Foods you'd enjoy when you don't exactly know what you want.
 - [Diagram](https://diagram.com/) - Magical new ways to design products.
 - [PromptBase](https://promptbase.com/) - A marketplace for buying and selling quality prompts for DALL·E, GPT-3, Midjourney, Stable Diffusion.
 - [This Image Does Not Exist](https://thisimagedoesnotexist.com/) - Test your ability to tell if an image is human or computer generated.